dagghe/PyOMA/paper/paper.md

 - **Data driven Stochastic Subspace Identification** [@van2012subspace]

+# Statement of Need
+To this date, there are a few commercial software that implement the two aforementioned algorithms, the most known probably are ARTeMIS, by Structural Vibration Solutions, and MACEC, a Matlab toolbox for modal testing and OMA [@reynders2014macec].
+However, to the authors best knowledge, there is no Python module, nor any other open source toolbox to perform OMA, for this reason we have developed pyOMA.
 The API for PyOMA provides a set of functions for a quick and simple estimation of the natural frequencies, mode shapes and damping using the experimental data recorded by the user.
-Specifically, the user, in addition to the measurments data, need to specify only a minimal amount of input parameters.
+Specifically, the user, in addition to the measurements data, needs to specify only a minimal amount of input parameters.
 For a full description of the functionalities please refer to the [documentation page](https://github.com/dagghe/PyOMA/wiki/Function-Description).
 The flowchart in Fig.1 shows the general architecture of PyOMA.
 PyOMA is designed to be used by both researchers and practitioners.
 It has already been used in several applications, as proved by several scientific publications: @alaggio2021two, @aloisio2020assessment,
 @aloisio2021assessment, @aloisio2020bayesian, @aloisio2020identification,
 @aloisio2020recorded, @aloisio2020dynamic,@aloisio2020time, @capanna2021operational.

 ![`PyOMA` flowchart.](Fig1.png)